 Successful proposals may receive funding from COSIA members to develop and demonstrate the technology in an oil sands application.
 Multiple technologies may be funded, at the discretion of the Members.

 HOW TO SUBMIT TO COSIA

-Submit a summary of your solution through COSIA's Environmental Technology Assessment Portal (E-TAP) at:
+Submit a summary of your solution through the Environmental Technology Assessment Portal at: